 The Department of Education is located on the first level of Stokely Memorial.
 Its facilities include the Cole-Little Curriculum Laboratory, containing elementary and secondary textbooks required by the Tennessee Department of Education as well as the Lynn Alexander Children's Literature Collection, and the Morgan Computer Laboratory.
 Nine of the classrooms in Stokely are also equipped with interactive white boards, and the wireless network is available throughout the department for student use.
 Majors in teacher education programs complete a semester of student teaching during the senior year, in addition to practica during their college career.
 Students may join the Student National Education Association and Best Buddies.
 Students are required to join a professional organization that provides liability insurance when they are enrolled in a course that requires a practicum experience.
-Specific details concerning teacher education programs can be found on The Department of Teacher Education web site at www.cn.edu.
+Specific details concerning teacher education programs can be found on the Department's web page at www. on.edu.
 Students with appropriate grade point averages are eligible for affiliate membership in Kappa Delta Pi.